rednafi/rednafi.com/content/go/omit_dev_dependencies_in_binaries.md

 But we can leverage the following workflow:

--   Add a file typically named `tools.go` in the root directory.
+-   Place a `tools.go` file in the root directory.
 -   Import the dev dependencies in that file.
--   Run `go mod tidy` to track them via `go.mod` and `go.sum`.
+-   Run `go mod tidy` to track both app and dev dependencies via `go.mod` and `go.sum`.
--   Instruct the build tool not to include them in the binary by adding a build tag.
+-   Specify a build tag in `tools.go` to exclude the dev dependencies from the binary.

 In this case, `tools.go` looks as follows: